 Articles disparaging man caves are almost always grossly misleading and completely lacking in any real evidence or even substance.

-As I have already covered in the article What is a Man Cave and Why Every Man Needs One many modern scientific sources confirm that the introduction of a man cave to your married life could enrich it by providing a place where you can not only recharge your batteries but also contemplate, and formulate plans to heal divisions in, your relationship.
+As I have already covered in the article What is a Man Cave and Why Every Man Needs One many modern scientific sources confirm that the introduction of a man cave to your married life could enrich it in multiple ways.

-In short a man cave can not only help a guy kick-back and enjoy his favorite pastimes but it can also help him with his interpersonal relationships especially with his wife.
+In short, a man cave can not only help a guy kick-back and enjoy his favorite pastimes but it can also help him with his interpersonal relationships, especially the relationship with his wife.

-Why building a man cave could save your marriage
+How a man cave could actually help save your marriage

 Men are individuals first (just as women are) and husbands second.